 WebStorm makes it easier for you to work with modern languages that compile to CSS like Less and Sass.
 You can enjoy code insights, automatic compilation to CSS, structure view and much more.

 WebStorm also comes with basic support for Stylus stylesheet language.
 Here’s what’s available:

 - automatic compilation to CSS

 When you're creating a new project, it makes sense to begin with an appropriate starting template.
-WebStorm offers some well-known project templates to use depending on your needs:
+WebStorm offers some well-known project templates and project generators to use depending on your needs:

 FTP and Remote Files Syncronization